-In most movies, directors portray engineers as unkempt people.
-Also, they work alone tirelessly in small offices with their heads down.
-All without providing much of any input in any meaningful decision-making.
+In most movies, directors portray engineers as unkempt obedient workers.
+The engineers work alone tirelessly in small offices with their heads down.

 So, how can you blame non-engineers for not better appreciating engineers?

-In the end, the media has a lot of control over how we perceive professions, unfortunately.
+In the end, unfortunately, the media has a lot of control over how we perceive professions.

 Engineers aren’t without blame.
-In fact, they’re a big part of the problem for why others underappreciate them.
+In fact, they’re a big part of the problem for why they’re underappreciated.

 Several things I’ve noticed are dress code, complacency, and poor social skills.
-Let’s discuss all three.
+We’ll discuss all three.

 The impact of a poor dress code

-In the end, what’s the result of poor dress attire?
 In many instances, you can’t tell the difference between an engineer and an average Joe.
-An engineer looks just like another person who is going grocery shopping on a relaxed day.

-Psychologically, this doesn’t create any distinction in the eyes of non-engineers.
-That’s why a white lab coat and scrubs catches everyone’s attention when you’re out and about.
-You quickly put two and two together, and you say, “oh, there’s a doctor or nurse!”
+Psychologically, this doesn’t create a distinction in the eyes of non-engineers.
+This is why a white lab coat and scrubs catches everyone’s attention when you’re out and about.
+You quickly put two and two together, and you say, “oh, there’s a doctor!”

-To take it a step further, look at the police officers in uniforms.
-Their military-style uniforms help dehumanize them to the public.
-This happens when someone looks different than you.
-Thus, the public is less hesitant to attack them in protests.
+To go a step further, look at police officers in uniforms.
+Their military-style uniforms, help dehumanize them to the public.
+And this only happens when someone looks different than you.
+Thus, the public is less hesitant to attack police in protests.

 Complacency in work